Chinese Crewed Capsules

 Status: Active

 The Chinese Shenzhou capsule is in many aspects, quite similar to the Soyuz capsule.
 Not only in the design of the capsule but also the parachute system seems to be heavily influenced by the Soyuz.
 At 10 km two pilot chutes remove the back thermal cover, followed by the deployment of the drogue parachute.
 For a safe landing, it uses a single main parachute.
 The main parachute is of the Ringsail type, has an area of 1200 square meters and a mass of 90 kg.
-Interesting about the Shenzhou recovery system is that the capsule has a backup main parachute that is about one third the area of the main parachute.
+Interesting about the Shenzhou recovery system is that the capsule has a backup main parachute that is about one-third the area of the main parachute.
 This system ensures a safe but rough landing in case of a main parachute failure.
 The parachutes of Shenzhou are deployed using an airbag system.
 The airbag fills up space within the storage compartment, pushing out the parachutes.

 Operator: CNSA